CiscoRecruiter/CiscoRecruiter/README.md

-- 👋 Hi, I’m @CiscoRecruiter   I'm a Recruiter with Cisco.
-I'm seeking future Cisco employees (not contract, not C2C, not temps, but W-2)
+- 👋 Hi, I’m @CiscoRecruiter, a Talent Advisor with Cisco.
+I'm seeking future Cisco employees (not contract, not C2C, not temps, but W-2 full-time employees)
-- 👀 I’m interested in connecting with Developers about great opportunities at Cisco.
+- 👀 I’m interested in connecting with Developers & SREs about great opportunities at Cisco.
-- 🌱 I support Cisco's Security Business Group, so all positions I post are related to Cisco's growing Security practice and products. sco.com/c/en/us/products/security/product-listing.html
+- 🌱 I support Cisco Secure (previously known as Cisco's Security Business Group).
+Positions I post are related to Cisco's growing Security practice and products. sco.com/c/en/us/products/security/product-listing.html

 - 📫 How to reach me: Eileen Norton, EiNorton@Cisco.com